 Indeed, recent research has suggested that O'Kelly's ideas about the collapsing wall suggest that the mound should have been restored to a shape similar to Queen Maeve's cairn on Knocknarea in County Sligo.

-In the last few years, more questions have been raised as to the nature of the reconstruction, in particular in relation to the dismantling and reconstruction of the Roofbox structure.
-It seems that stones were removed and that the structure was raised to bring it into alignment with the horizon.
+In the last few years, more questions have been raised as to the nature of the reconstruction, in particular in relation to the dismantling and reconstruction of the roof-box structure.
+The entire structure was dismantled and removed so that the three passage-stones on each side could be straightened.

 the largest tourist attractions in Ireland.